-- – The ticket price for the commuter rail is around 3,55€ per person per ride.
-The trick is to purchase your return ticket beforehand so you can avoid the lines on the station on your way back.
+- – The price of a ticket for the commuter rail is around 3,55€ per person per ride.
+The trick is to purchase your return ticket beforehand so you can avoid the lines at the station on your way back.

-- If you want to have a pique-nique in the gardens, in front of the train station you can buy sandwiches.
+- If you want to have a pique-nique in the gardens, you can buy sandwiches right across the street from the train station.
 We really like the ones available in ClassCroute (salads, fresh sandwiches and beverages). – It is much cheaper than inside the castle (and better quality).

 - Buy your tickets directly at the palace (or better yet, buy them beforehand online.)